decentraland/documentation-creators/docs/development-guide/2022-09-20-mutable-data.md

 mutableTransform.position.y = 2
 ```

-A good practice may be to iterate over read-only components, and then only fetch the mutable version when a change is required.
+A good practice is to iterate over read-only components to check values, and then only fetch the mutable version of an individual component when a change is required.

 ```ts